openfisca/openfisca-doc/source/simulate/run-simulation.md

     }
 ```

-The result would be as follows, with both age and salary changing in lockstep:
+The result should be as follows, with both age and salary changing in lockstep:

 ```python
 >>> np.reshape(simulation.calculate('age', '2018-11'),(10,4))